 Let's dig into each of these steps.

-Step 1: choosing and setting up a bitcoin wallet
+Step 1: choosing and setting up a wallet

-Choosing and setting up your bitcoin wallet of choice is the first step to getting your bitcoin.
-Much like your bank account, a wallet is necessary in order to receive or send funds in the bitcoin network.
+Choosing and setting up your bitcoin or ethereum wallet of choice is the first step to getting your coins.
+Much like your bank account, a wallet is necessary in order to receive or send funds across the bitcoin and ethereum networks.
 And much like your bank account, they come in many flavours, depending on your needs.

-For beginners we recommend Copay - a free, open source wallet that holds both bitcoin and bitcoin cash, with the added bonus of allowing you to sync the same account throughout all major platforms - Windows, Mac, Linus, iOS and Android are all supported.
+For bitcoin beginners we recommend Copay - a free, open source wallet that holds both bitcoin and bitcoin cash, with the added bonus of allowing you to sync the same account throughout all major platforms - Windows, Mac, Linus, iOS and Android are all supported.
+For ethereum newbies Argent is our suggested option.

 Just download the software to your preferred platform (desktop and/or mobile) and follow the installation instructions.
-Make sure you create a strong password, perform a backup and most importantly, write down your seed words for recovery.
-In case you need more details on how to do that, we put together a guide to choosing your wallet, as well as to how to set it up and start transacting right away.
+Make sure you create a strong password, perform a backup and most importantly, follow the recovery guidelines carefully.
+In case you need more details on how to do that, follow our guides to choosing your wallet, as well as to how to set it up and start transacting right away - Bitcoin or Ethereum.

 Even if some online services boast their own web wallets, it’s good practice to always keep your funds in a wallet for which you control the private keys, preferably not online, to mitigate the risk of losing your money to a hack or bug in the third party’s servers.

-After getting yourself acquainted with yours, it’s time to move onto buying your bitcoin.
+After getting yourself acquainted with yours, it’s time to move onto buying your bitcoin or ethereum.

 Step 2: choosing where to buy

-Choosing the best place to buy bitcoin depends primarily on the country you live and the legal status of bitcoin in your jurisdiction.
-Although legal in most countries, bitcoin regulation is still in its infancy, and the resulting uncertainty means some providers may be unable (or unwilling) to offer their services in certain countries.
+Choosing the best place to buy bitcoin or ethereum depends primarily on the country you live and the legal status in your jurisdiction.
+Although legal in most countries, crypto regulation is still in its infancy, and the resulting uncertainty means some providers may be unable (or unwilling) to offer their services in certain countries.

 The main places you can buy are exchanges, dedicated OTC (over-the-counter) marketplaces, unmediated P2P (peer-to-peer), and ATMs.
 Options vary greatly according to your preferences, so apart from availability you might want to consider user-friendliness, payment methods, costs/fees, security and anonymity.